Ambridge–Aliquippa Bridge: Later history

+The bridge was originally named the Ambridge-Woodlawn Bridge, but was soon renamed Ambridge-Aliquippa when Woodlawn was eclipsed by the rapid expansion of the Aliquippa Works of the Jones & Laughlin Steel Company.

 The bridge was closed temporarily in November 2021 for repairs, causing extreme traffic problems for residents of the surrounding community.
 It reopened in December 2021 with no plans for closures in the foreseeable future.